guaka/funky-meteor/README.md

 using HTML5 audio.

 April 2013 it only really works well in Chrome, on desktops.
+[Chrome Canary](https://www.google.com/intl/en/chrome/browser/canary.html) also supports audio in.

-But this is expected to change very soon and we'll happilly build mobile apps based on this code.
+Looking forward to build mobile apps based on this code.

 ## Implemented